squinkylabs/SquinkyVCV/docs/filter.md

 # Filter

 The filter module is a work in progress.
 The documentation is for the parts that are working.
-Since there is no CV yet you can't really do anything with it.
+Many of the CVs are not hooked up.

 Filter is yet another ladder filter, but one that combines many of the ladder enhancements that have been discovered over the decades since the Moog filter first came out.